+A UNESCO World Heritage Site, Copper Canyon is known for its spectacular landscapes and opportunities for outdoor adventure.
 El Chepe (Ferrocarril Barrancas del Cobre) is the most popular way to get around Copper Canyon.
 The train runs 418mi (673km) from Chihuahua to Los Mochis, making many stops along the way.
-Make the most of your time in Copper Canyon by hopping on and off the train line, stopping to explore the small towns and incredible canyon landscapes.
+Make the most of your time in Copper Canyon by hopping on and off the train line, stopping to explore the small towns and incredible natural beauty.

 Most travelers start in Los Mochis and travel west to east.
 For the best views along the way, sit on the right hand side.